python-effect/effect/README.md

 The monadic bind function has these same properties.
 Those Haskell people sure have some good ideas.

+# Learning more

+I've tried to ensure that the docstrings of all the public functions and classes are up to snuff.
+There are also real-world examples available in the [examples](examples/) directory, including how to write idiomatic tests.

 # Approach: monads for Python